Inference on a Distribution from Noisy Draws: Estimation and inference

 \subsection{Split-panel jackknife estimation}

-Our results validate a traditional jackknife approach to bias correction as in \cite{HahnNewey2004} and \cite{DhaeneJochmans2015}.
+Importantly, our results validate a traditional jackknife approach to bias correction as in \cite{HahnNewey2004} and \cite{DhaeneJochmans2015}.
 Such an approach exploits the fact that the bias is proportional to $m^{-1}$ and is based on re-estimating $\theta_1,\ldots,\theta_n$ from subsamples.
-The simplicity of such a method makes it very useful in panel data applications.
+The simplicity of such a method makes it very useful in panel data applications, for example.

 To illustrate how the jackknife would work here, consider a stationary (balanced) $n\times m$ panel.
 Let $\vartheta_{i,m_1}$ be an estimator of $\theta_i$ constructed from the $n\times m_1$ subpanel consisting of the first $m_1$ cross sections only.
 Then